Decompression (diving): Physics and physiology of decompression

 If the concentration of the inert gas in the breathing gas is reduced below that of any of the tissues, there is a tendency for gas to return from the tissues to the breathing gas.
 This is known as out-gassing, and occurs during decompression, when the reduction in ambient pressure reduces the partial pressure of the inert gas in the lungs.
-This process may be complicated by the formation of gas bubbles, and the modelling is more complex and varied.
+This process may be complicated by the formation of gas bubbles, as the modelling of bubbles is more complex and varied.

 The combined concentrations of gases in any given tissue depend on the history of pressure and gas composition.
 Under equilibrium conditions, the total concentration of dissolved gases is less than the ambient pressure—as oxygen is metabolised in the tissues, and the carbon dioxide produced is much more soluble.
 However, during a reduction in ambient pressure, the rate of pressure reduction may exceed the rate at which gas is eliminated by diffusion and perfusion.
 If the concentration gets too high, it may reach a stage where bubble formation can occur in the supersaturated tissues.
 When the pressure of gases in a bubble exceed the combined external pressures of ambient pressure and the surface tension of the bubble-liquid interface, the bubbles grow, and this growth can damage tissue.

 If the dissolved inert gases come out of solution within the tissues of the body and form bubbles, they may cause the condition known as decompression sickness, or DCS, also known as divers' disease, the bends or caisson disease.
 However, not all bubbles result in symptoms, and Doppler bubble detection shows that venous bubbles are present in a significant number of asymptomatic divers after relatively mild hyperbaric exposures.

 Since bubbles can form in or migrate to any part of the body, DCS can produce many symptoms, and its effects may vary from joint pain and rashes to paralysis and death.
 Individual susceptibility can vary from day to day, and different individuals under the same conditions may be affected differently or not at all.
 The classification of types of DCS by its symptoms has evolved since its original description.